portsoc/Web-Canvas-Stick-Figures/README.md

 Most of the files are static files happily working off of a local drive or any server.

-The multiplayer game needs a server; it's a typical Node.js server, so `npm install` and `node server.js` should help there.
+The multiplayer game needs a server; it's a typical Node.js server, so `npm install` and `npm start` should help there.

 `admin.html` gives you links to reset the scores, start and stop generating diamonds.  `config.js` can be set up to only allow these links to work from a certain _referer_, as a simple authentication mechanism.